Deculturalization: Asian Americans

-Asian Americans began to be deculturalized by not being allowed to be naturalized, the Chinese-Exclusion Act, Japanese Internment, forbidding land ownership, and enforcing the Anglo-culture onto them.
+Asian Americans began to be deculturalized by not being allowed to be naturalized, based on the Chinese Exclusion Act, Japanese internment, forbidding land ownership, and enforcing Anglo culture upon them.
 The Naturalization Act of 1790 did not allow for the Chinese along with other Asians to become naturalized, because the naturalization process was limited only to the Anglo community in the United States.
 In terms of schooling, in some cases Asian Americans were denied an education entirely.
-It was not until the 1900s when Asian Americans were allowed to receive an education through the implementation of certain provisions.
+It was not until the 1900s that Asian Americans were allowed to receive an education through the implementation of certain provisions.
 In 1855, the Chan Yong case fortified that the Chinese are not "white" therefore ineligible for citizenship due to the Naturalization Act of 1790.
 Also, in 1922, the court case Ozawa v.
 United States, the Japanese man understood he was not allowed to be naturalized due to the former act, but asked for the Japanese to be considered white, but was denied the request.
 The Ozawa v.
-United States shows how some Asians would rather refer to themselves as white than as Japanese or their individual ethnic group, because of the advantages that being "white" bring.
+United States shows how some Asians would rather refer to themselves as white than as Japanese or their individual ethnic group, because of the advantages of being "white".
 The enforced Anglo-American culture upon the Asians and using them during the Cold War as a model minority that the United States is not racist, it is the individual's fault allows for deculturalization to be successful.
 Jade Snow Wong is a Chinese-American writer who was used by the American government to travel to the Asian world and show how an Asian can succeed in America.

 Indigenous Americans

 Once the first settlement in Jamestown 1607 occurred, the Pre-American deculturalization process began.
 When the English came to America they looked to the Native Americans as "pagans" and "savages".
 Native Americans believed that the land was not property, a thing to be claimed and owned.
 Once the English settlers arrived this was one of the major culture difference that needed to be extinguished.
 The idea of private property and ownership was enforced upon the Native Americans.
-While even those who accepted it, because they understood the consequences, their lands were taken away.
-They wanted to impose the traditional "Christian" nuclear family as well among the Native Americans.
-In order to gain success the colonists made Native American Educational Programs.
-Christian missionaries such as John Eliot learned the Native American language in order to convert them into Christianity began the segregation among the "pagans" and the "holy".
+Some accepted this new concept because they understood the consequences, but their lands were nevertheless also taken away.
+The Europeans wanted to impose the traditional "Christian" nuclear family among the Native Americans.
+To achieve their goals, the colonists created the Native American Educational Programs.
+Christian missionaries such as John Eliot learned the Native American language in order to convert them to Christianity.
+Conversion led to the segregation among the "pagans" and the converted.
 The Native Americans were exploited.
-There was a cultural genocide and simply genocide against the Native Americans.
-From the Trail of Tears to the appropriation of their designs in order to gain capital, corporate gains.
+There was a cultural genocide and simply genocide against the Native Americans - from the Trail of Tears to the appropriation of their designs in order to gain capital and corporate gains.